russelsantos19/100-days-of-code/r1-log.md

 ### R1D49
 A satisfying and productive day.
 I finally finished another project.
 I've finished revising the side menu that uses vue-router and finalized the code and design.
 Tomorrow I'll begin a new project.

+### R1D50
+I'm now in the middle of my journey!
+Today, I began the 'clinic profile creation page'.
+To explain, the website we are building is a website for veterinary.
+We are four in a team that trains ourselves and I'm doing the frontend work.